Nurse Health: Self-Care For 12-Hour Shifts

 - Decreased swelling of ankles and feet: Swollen ankles and feet are a common side effect of being on one’s feet for a 12-hour shift.

 Many nurses who wear compression socks say that their legs “feel more energized” after a 12-hour shift.
 Pregnant shift workers are especially at risk of leg swelling (due to increased blood volumes during pregnancy) and should consider wearing them to prevent venous issues.

 #11.
-Do yoga
+Do Yoga

 Nurses need yoga, period.
 Not only does yoga replenishes depleted reserves after a 12-hour shift, but a relaxed and more focused nurse can give better patient care.

 Yoga’s amazing benefits on physical and mental health are well documented in the literature.
-The Mayo Clinic has stated that “yoga may help reduce stress, lower blood pressure and lower your heart rate,” among many other benefits.
+The Mayo Clinic reports that “yoga may help reduce stress, lower blood pressure, and lower your heart rate,” among many other benefits.

 Nurse self-care in the form of yoga is scientifically proven to be beneficial: